nredick/mais-202/README.md

 >>>Methods used to send GET requests for image data, parse HTML responses using Beautiful Soup, retrieve labels for each image.

 >>-> Preprocess/
->>>python script to sort images into 4 distinct classes, resize images and remove duplicate images
+>>>Python script to sort images into 4 distinct classes, resize images and remove duplicate images.